 Dr. Emad Eskandar is a Neurosurgeon at the Massachusetts General Hospital and an Associate Professor at Harvard Medical School.
 He specializes in the treatment of Epilepsy, Movement Disorders, Trigeminal Neuralgia, along with Brain and Spine Tumors

-Dr. Emad Eskandar is a Neurosurgeon at the Massachusetts General Hospital (MGH) and an Associate Professor of Surgery at Harvard Medical School.
+Dr. Emad Eskandar is a Neurosurgeon at the Massachusetts General Hospital (MGH) and a Professor of Surgery at Harvard Medical School.
 He obtained his MD at the University of Southern California, and completed his residency training at MGH and Harvard.
 He is the Director of Functional Neurosurgery and Residency Director at MGH.

 Dr. Eskandar leads an active multidisciplinary program and collaborates closely with colleagues in Psychiatry, Neurology and Anesthesia.
 He specializes in employing cutting-edge surgical treatments for Movement Disorders, Epilepsy, Pain, and severe Psychiatric Disorders.
 For example, Dr. Eskandar is currently employing, or investigating, the role of deep brain stimulation (DBS) in the treatment of Pediatric Dystonia, Parkinson Disease, and Major Depression.
 In addition, Dr. Eskandar is involved in studying the role of implanted stimulators to treat epilepsy and stroke.